MrsRina/MrsRina/README.md

 //  me

-Hello my name is Rina.
+hello my name is Rina.

-I do not have much to talk about, all in my life is insanely dim, but my purpose of making GUIs and GPU-accelerated software makes me wake.
+i do not have much to talk about, all in my life is insanely dim, but my purpose of making GUIs and GPU-accelerated software makes me wake.
-I started programming in 2018 when I was 13~14 years old, I did a lot of Minecraft mods, games, and libraries...
-The time passed.
+i started programming in 2018 when I was 13~14 years old, did a lot of minecraft mods, games, and libraries... the time passed.

-Today I am just a useless graphics programmer, and a waste of time, done for fall into the oblivion.
+today i am just a useless graphics programmer, and a waste of time, done for fall into the oblivion.
-I do C++, OpenGL, and Vulkan...
+i do C++, OpenGL, and Vulkan...

+// ref

+i love turok, nocase and sneak_case, handmade lighhtweight softwares, open-source, cats, and cows

 // idk

-my most important project life:
+my life most important project:
 [ekg gui library](https://github.com/vokegpu/ekg-ui-library)